 Internal funding for Northern Michigan University faculty, staff and students exists to enhance the academic experience and professional growth by providing financial support for new initial research projects, scholarly activities, papers for publication and creative works.
 More information and deadlines.

 Upcoming Events and Deadlines

-The Basics of Proposal Writing Series has been announced and the next session is December 1.
-To learn more about this four part series and to sign up, please click here.
+The Basics of Proposal Writing Series will begin again in January.
+To learn more about this four part series, please click here.

 NSF Long Term Research in Environmental Biology supports the generation of extended time series of data to address important questions in evolutionary biology, ecology, and ecosystem science.
 Due August 2, 2016.